MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-monitoring.md

 There are two types of message.

-- **Advisory message:** An issue is affecting only some customers.
+- **Advisory message**: An issue is affecting only some customers.
 The service is available, however the issue could be intermittent or limited in scope and user impact.
-- **Active incident:** An issue is presently causing the service, or a major function, to be unavailable or severely degraded for multiple customers.
+- **Active incident**: An issue is presently causing the service, or a major function, to be unavailable or severely degraded for multiple customers.

 #### Microsoft 365 Service health